-The black ruby barb is a sleek looking fish that is best described as being an omnivore and a friendly tank mate, although it may have issues with large fish that are carnivores.
+The black ruby barb is a sleek looking fish that is best described as a friendly omnivore tank mate, that may have issues with large carnivore fish.
 It prefers soft, slightly acidic water, though it will do fine in a pH 7.0 as it does not like dirty water.
 The ruby barb is part of the minnow family.

 Origin and Distribution